Grandi9/Tesla_Stock_Sentiment_Analysis/README.md

 # Tesla_Stock_Sentiment_Analysis

-* Created a stock sentiment predictor based on the tweets on Tesla, and compared it to the Yahoo Finance data.
+* Created a Big Data stock sentiment predictor based on the tweets on Tesla, and compared it to the Yahoo Finance data.
 Skills used: Spark, Big Data, Sentiment Analysis

 * Used spark to clean and preprocess the tweets.